askap-vast/vast-pipeline/docs/using/runconfig.md

 Below is an example of a default `config.yaml` file.
 Note that no images or other input files have been provided.
 The file can be either edited directly or through the editor available on the run detail page.

+!!! warning
+    Similarly to Python files, the indentation in the run configuration YAML file is important as it defines nested parameters.

 ```yaml
 # This file specifies the pipeline configuration for the current pipeline run.
 # You should review these settings before processing any images - some of the default